Fr0sT-Brutal/awesome-pascal/README.md

 * [SynCrtSock](https://github.com/synopse/mORMot/blob/master/SynCrtSock.pas).
 Features several sockets and HTTP client-server classes, including a high-performance http.sys based server under Windows, and a new thread-pool powered socket server.
 // *Also implements http.sys binding under Windows and cURL binding under nix*

 * [TML Messaging Suite](http://www.libtml.org/docs/libtml-pascal) is a network messaging library for rapid development of extensible and scalable interfaces.
-Based on the peer to peer standard protocol [BEEP (Blocks Extensible Exchange Protocol)](http://www.beepcore.org), defined in [RFC3080](https://tools.ietf.org/html/rfc3080) and [RFC3081](https://tools.ietf.org/html/rfc3081) **libTML** is suitable for many use cases and communication patterns.
+Based on the peer to peer standard protocol [BEEP (Blocks Extensible Exchange Protocol)](http://www.beepcore.org), defined in [RFC3080](https://tools.ietf.org/html/rfc3080) and [RFC3081](https://tools.ietf.org/html/rfc3081). libTML is suitable for many use cases and communication patterns.
 Equipped with a type safe data API, TML can transport hierarchical data structures fast and reliable.
 // *The libTML Object Pascal Components are not only a language binding to the core library but a complete set of non visual components to simplify the usage of libTML with Embarcadero RAD Studio and Lazarus.*

 * [DMVCFramework](https://github.com/danieleteti/delphimvcframework) is a popular and powerful framework for web solution in Delphi.

 * [Delphi IOCP](https://github.com/ymofen/diocp-v5) implements several network classes based on Windows IOCP technology.
 Socket, HTTP, Ntrip servers and clients.
 // *Quite well documented and good styled code but Chinese only.*

+* [delphi-aws-ses](https://github.com/monde-sistemas/delphi-aws-ses).
+Amazon Simple Email Service (AWS SES) library for Delphi applications.

+* [delphi-slackbot](https://github.com/monde-sistemas/delphi-slackbot).
+Delphi library to send messages on [Slack](https://slack.com) using slackbot.

+* [Kitto](https://github.com/nandod/kitto).
+Allows to create Rich Internet Applications based on a data model that can be mapped onto any database.
+The client-side part uses ExtJS (through the ExtPascal library) to create a fully AJAX application, allowing you to build standard and advanced data-manipulating forms in a fraction of the time.
+Kitto is aimed at Delphi developers that need to create web application without delving into the intricacies of HTML, CSS, Javascript or learning to use a particular library such as ExtJS, yet it allows access to the bare metal if required.

 ## Serial port